 It is arguable that Paul's missionary agenda could be without inclusion of Athens initially.
 Nevertheless, while waiting for the arrival of his traveling team members, he took time to survey the city of Athens.
-This speech before the council of the Areopagus -the council that met in ancient times on Mars' Hill for the purpose of supervision of religious and educational matters- was presented after Paul had spent sometimes in the city.
-Having preached in the synagogue on the Sabbath (17:17a) and in the marketplace during the week (17: 17b).
+This speech before the council of the Areopagus -the council that met in ancient times on Mars' Hill for the purpose of supervision of religious and educational matters- was presented after Paul had spent some times in the city.
+Having preached in the synagogue on the Sabbath (17:17a) and in the market place during the week (17: 17b).
 As he gained more attention from the people, the two most prominent schools of philosophy of the New Testament era became encountered with him.
 Although they could not make meaning out of what he was saying, nevertheless, they showed interest for further hearing by inviting him to speak before this highly prestigious and revered council.
 It appears the curiosity of these philosophers have got the better of them (17: 18-21).

-242 Townsend, 314-315.
+58 Townsend, 314-315.

-The Epicureans, as named after their founder - Epicurus (342-271 BC),243 believed that gods have no interest in the created world.
-To them, the chief end of life, therefore, was pleasure.
-This was to be sought in a happy and tranquil life, life that is free from pain, trouble or fear, especially the fear of death.244 The stoics, founded by Zeno (C. 300 B.C),245 believed that God was the world's soul that indwelt all things.
+The Epicureans, as named after their founder -Epicurus (342-271 BC),59 believed that gods have no interest in the created world.
+To them, the chief end of life therefore, was pleasure.
+This was to be sought in a happy and tranquil life, life that is free from pain, trouble or fear, especially the fear of death.60 The stoics, founded by Zeno (C. 300 B.C),61 believed that god was the world's soul that indwelt all things.
 To them, happy life was that as lived in accordance with nature.
-They believe that all men were brothers since God was in all men.246 Many Stoics were men of high moral principle, and their ethical system has been commonly supposed to have a close connection with Christian morality.
+They believe that all men were brothers since god was in all men.62 Many Stoics were men of high moral principle and their ethical system has been commonly supposed to have a close connection with Christian morality.
 But the morality of Stoicism is essentially based on pride, as against that of Christianity on humility.
-One upholds individual independence, the other, in absolute faith dependence in another.247 The knowledge of these two philosophical groups vis-à-vis their teachings and beliefs, will be very crucial in understanding why apostle Paul presented his speech before the council the way he did.
-While it is disputable what exactly the intension of these groups was when they took Paul before the council, but to Paul, it was another opportunity to sow more seeds of evangelism.
+One upholds individual independence, the other, in absolute faith -dependence in another.63 The knowledge of these two philosophical groups vis-à-vis their teachings and beliefs, will be very crucial in understanding why apostle Paul presented his speech before the council the way he did.
+While it is disputable what exactly the intension of these groups were when they took Paul before the council, but to Paul, it was another opportunity to sow more seeds of evangelism.
 The situation surrounding the public gospel speech was highly tensed as all the Athenians and the foreigners that lived there spent their time doing nothing but talking about and listening to the latest ideas (17:21).
-Therefore, when the floor was opened for Paul, he
+Therefore, when the floor was opened for Paul, he knew that it meant a lot on how composed and convincing he needed to be.